gosnippets/Javascript-Interview-Questions-and-Answers/README.md

 ---

 > Click :star:if you like the project.
 Pull Requests are highly appreciated.
-Visit here [@gosnippets](https://gosnippets.com) for technical updates.
+Visit here [gosnippets.com](https://gosnippets.com) for awesome snippets.

 ---